 Best for Beginners

-KuCoin is a Southeast Asia favorite, balancing breadth of markets with tools that help first-time investors progress safely from spot to simple leverage products.
+KuCoin is a Southeast Asia favorite, balancing a wide market range with tools that can help first-time investors move from simple spot trades toward basic leverage strategies more safely.

 Why We Picked It

-Support spans spot, margin, leverage tokens, futures, and options.
-Over 1,000 coins let beginners diversify beyond Bitcoin and Ethereum without switching apps.
-Automated DCA bots help set disciplined strategies without constant monitoring.
+The platform supports spot, margin, leverage tokens, futures, and options.
+With over 1,000 coins, beginners can diversify beyond only Bitcoin and Ethereum without switching apps.
+Automated DCA bots can also help users set disciplined buying schedules without constant monitoring.

 Pros and Cons